axonivy-market/db-utils/db-utils-product/README.md

 We use all entries under the heading "Demo" for the demo-Tab on our Website, e.g. for the Connector A-Trust here: https://market.axonivy.com/a-trust#tab-demo
 -->

+**In the Axon Ivy Designer, the Demo project will only work when it is unpacked.
+Please unpack the project for testing!**

 The demo shows how to integrate Db-Utils in your project.
 It contains the simplest possible configuration for a HSQLDB and a little bit more elaborated configuration for a MS SQL Server database.
-For the MS SQL Server part you need to have access to an MS SQL Server database (unpack the project to configure for your database).
+For the MS SQL Server part you need to have access to an MS SQL Server database and configure its credentials.
 Note, that Db-Utils will unconditionally execute SQL statements against this database!

 ### Db-Utils GUI